-- i.
-The applicant for Professional Diploma in Teaching program is a holder of a four year Bachelor's degree other than in education discipline. - ii.
-The applicant for Master's programs is a holder of a Bachelor's degree in the same field as that of the program applied for. - iii.
-The applicant for Doctorate programs is a holder of a Master's degree in the same field as that of the program applied for. - iv.
-The applicant's Bachelor's / Master's degree was completed with a minimum cumulative GPA of 3 on a scale of 4.0, or its equivalent. - v.
-The applicant's Bachelor's / Master's degree was issued from an accredited university by the Ministry of Education Higher Education Affairs, UAE.
+i.
+The applicant for a Professional Postgraduate Diploma in Teaching program is a holder of a four year Bachelor's degree other than in the education discipline, with a minimum cumulative GPA of 3 on a scale of 4.0, or it's equivalent.
+The applicant for Master's programs is a holder of a Bachelor's degree in the same field as that of the program applied for, with a minimum cumulative GPA of 3 on a scale of 4.0, or it's equivalent.

-- vi.
-For Master programs taught in English, the applicant has attained at least score of (6) IELTS academic or its equivalent.
-Applicants for master programs taught in English may be exempted from the English proficiency requirement only to those students who undertook all their schooling (K-12) plus a Bachelor's degree in English in a reference English speaking country (e.g. UK, USA, Australia, New Zealand). - vii.
-For DBA, the applicant has attained at least score of (6) IELTS academic or its equivalent with the exception of applicants who have studied Master's degree programs taught in English that required for admission a score of (6) IELTS academic or its equivalent. - viii.
-The applicant has attained at least a score of (4.5) IELTS academic or its equivalent for the Master of Law. - ix.
-The applicant has attained at least a score of (5) IELTS academic or its equivalent for the Doctorate of Philosophy in Law. - x.
-The applicant has attained at least score of 1100 in EmSAT "Arabic" (if the program is taught in Arabic). . - xi.
-The applicant passed the interview for the program of DBA, Master of Science in Pediatric Dentistry, Master of Science in Endodontics, M.Sc. in Restorative Dentistry, M.Sc. in Pharmacy.
+- ii.
+The applicant for Doctorate programs is a holder of a Master's degree in the same field as that of the program applied for, with a minimum cumulative GPA of 3 on a scale of 4.0, or it's equivalent. - iii.
+The applicant's Bachelor's / Master's degree was issued from an accredited university by the Ministry of Education Higher Education Affairs, UAE. - iv.
+For Master programs taught in English, the applicant has achieved an EmSAT English with minimum score of 1400 or its equivalent.
+Applicants for master programs taught in English may be exempted from the English proficiency requirement only to those students who undertook all their schooling (K-12) plus a Bachelor's degree in English in a reference English speaking country (e.g. UK, USA, Australia, New Zealand). - iv.
+For DBA, the applicant has achieved an EmSAT English with minimum score of 1400 or its equivalent with the exception for applicants who have studied Master's degree programs taught in English that required for admission a score 1400 in EmSAT English or its equivalent. - v.
+For the Professional Postgraduate Diploma in Teaching program or the master programs taught in Arabic, the applicant has achieved an EmSAT English (English EmSAT) with a minimum score of 950 or its equivalent. - vi.
+The applicant has achieved an EmSAT English with a minimum score of 1100or its equivalent for the Doctorate of Philosophy in Law. - vii.
+The applicant has achieved a minimum score of 1100 in EmSAT "Arabic" (if the program is taught in Arabic). - viii.
+The applicant passed the interview for the program of DBA, Master of Science in Pediatric Dentistry, Master of Science in Endodontics, M.Sc. in Restorative Dentistry, M.Sc. in Pharmacy. - ix.
+The applicant has paid the application fee of 2000 AED + 5% VAT